Family Sailing Holidays in Greece

 From Your Front Door to Your Yacht in Greece

-Most families travel from the UK to Preveza Airport (also known as Aktion), usually on a morning or early-afternoon flight.
+Most families travel from the UK to Preveza Airport (also known as Aktion), typically on a morning or early-afternoon flight.
 It’s a small, easy-to-navigate airport, which makes travelling with children far less stressful than larger international hubs.

 On arrival, a short transfer of around 30 minutes takes you to the marina near Lefkada, where your yacht will be waiting.
 Boarding usually takes place in the afternoon and is intentionally unhurried.
 You’ll meet your skipper, settle into your cabins, unpack properly, and get comfortable on board.